 PutMetricData request, however, is limited to 8KB

 for HTTP GET requests and 40KB for HTTP POST requests.
-You can include a maximum of 20 data points
+You can include a maximum of

 For large data sets that would make the use of

 Max, Sum, and SampleCount of a number of data points.
+StatisticSets is commonly used

 have a metric for the request latency of a web page.
-It doesn’t make
+It doesn’t make sense to do a

 PutMetricData request with every web page hit.
+We suggest

 you collect the latency of all hits to that web page, aggregate them together once a

-minute and send that StatisticSet to Amazon CloudWatch.
+minute and send that StatisticSet to CloudWatch.

 Amazon CloudWatch doesn't differentiate the source of a metric.
-If you publish a metric with the same namespace and dimensions from different sources, Amazon CloudWatch treats this as a single metric.
+If you publish a metric with the same namespace and dimensions from different sources, CloudWatch treats this as a single metric.
 This can be useful for service metrics in a distributed, scaled system.
 For example, all the hosts in a web server application could publish identical metrics representing the latency of requests they are processing.
-Amazon CloudWatch treats these as a single metric, allowing you to get the statistics for minimum, maximum, average, and sum of all requests across your application.
+CloudWatch treats these as a single metric, allowing you to get the statistics for minimum, maximum, average, and sum of all requests across your application.

 Amazon cloud computing resources are housed in highly available data center facilities.
-To provide additional scalability and reliability, each data center facility is located in a specific geographical area, known as a Region.
+To provide additional scalability and reliability, each data center facility is located in a specific geographical area, known as a region.
 Regions are large and widely dispersed geographic locations.